TritonDataCenter/statemap/README.md

 ## Installation

-To install the command to render a statemap from instrumentation data:
+To compile the command to render a statemap from instrumentation data:

-    npm install statemap
+    cargo build --release

-Note that statemap requires node 4.x or later.
+Note that statemap requires Rust.

 ## Instrumentation